A screen shot, screenshot, or screen capture is a way to “take a picture” of your computer screen (or a portion thereof).

 - ALT+PrtScn takes a picture of the currently active window only.

-The PrtScn technique actually works in all versions of Windows, including Vista, 7, and 8.
-The Snipping tool is typically more convenient in those versions.
+The PrtScn technique works in all versions of Windows, but the Snipping tool is more convenient.

 On a Mac?